 Users will want the new iMac with Retina 5K display or the upcoming iMac Pro to enjoy them, or any supported Mac paired with the latest external GPU and VR headset.

-Expect a more nature voice from Siri in High Sierra.
-She or he will be less robotic, with greater expression and use of intonation in speech.
+Expect a more natural voice from Siri in High Sierra.
+It will be less robotic, with greater expression and use of intonation in speech.
 Siri will also learn more about your preferences in things like music, helping you choose music that fits your taste and putting together playlists expressly for you.
 Expect Siri to be able to answer your questions about music-related trivia, as well.

 Apple claims that Safari in High Sierra is the world’s fastest desktop browser, outperforming Chrome and other browsers in a range of benchmark tests.
 They’ve also added autoplay blocking for those pesky videos that play without your permission and tracking blocking to help protect your privacy.

 Can My Mac Run macOS High Sierra 10.13?

 All Macs introduced in mid 2010 or later are compatible.
 MacBook and iMac computers introduced in late 2009 are also compatible.
 You’ll need OS X 10.7.5 Lion or later installed, along with at least 2GB RAM and 8.8GB of available storage to manage the upgrade.

 Some features of High Sierra require an internet connection or an Apple ID.
 You can check to see if your Mac is compatible with High Sierra on Apple’s website.